CharnelMouse/personal-website/content/post/2025-07-05-manchester-r-user-group-slides/index.md

 The slides are now available [here](../../slides/2025-07-03-mancr/2025-07-03-mancr.html), or from [the autodb project page](../../project/autodb).

 The talk seemed to go down well, and I got a few questions and conversations afterwards.
-The Manchester R user group is in a good place, with a reliably good turnout: it's been managed by [Datacove](https://datacove.co.uk/) for the last three years, and is in good hands.
+The Manchester R user group is in a good place, with a reliably good turnout: it's been managed by [Datacove](https://datacove.co.uk/) and [Better Placed](https://www.betterplaced.com) for the last three years, and is in good hands.
 If you're near Manchester and interested in the language, do give it a look.

 The other talk was given by [Russ Hyde from Jumping Rivers](https://www.jumpingrivers.com/authors/russ-hyde/),